Ronald Armstrong-Jones: Career

-During the First World War, Armstrong-Jones was commissioned as a Second Lieutenant into the Royal Regiment of Artillery from 1917–19.
+During the First World War, Armstrong-Jones was commissioned as a Second Lieutenant into the Royal Regiment of Artillery from 1917 to 1919.
 After the war, he continued his education at Magdalen College, Oxford.
 While at Oxford he distinguished himself as a rower, helping the Magdalen crew to win the Grand Challenge Cup at Henley in 1921.
 He graduated in 1922, then became a barrister at the Inner Temple.
 In 1936, Armstrong-Jones served as High Sheriff of Caernarvonshire.
 During the Second World War he returned to the army and served as a Major in the King's Royal Rifle Corps; he was invalided out in 1945, after serving as Deputy Judge Advocate to Montgomery's staff in Normandy and being appointed a Member of the Order of the British Empire in the 1945 New Year Honours in recognition of his service.
 During the war, his home, Stream House at Henley Park, was requisitioned to the British Army.

 He took silk in 1954.
 The following year, he was appointed a Lord Chancellor's Legal Visitor, whose function is to visit mental patients in hospitals and at home to ensure they are properly cared for and money allocated by the Court of Protection is properly applied and managed for their care.
-He was a liveryman of the Worshipful Company of Clothworkers and from 1955–59 he was a member of the Industrial Disputes Tribunal.
+He was a liveryman of the Worshipful Company of Clothworkers and from 1955 to 1959 he was a member of the Industrial Disputes Tribunal.
 He also served as a Governor of St Bartholomew's Hospital.

 He retired from his post as Legal Visitor in 1963, upon medical advice.
 The Lord Chancellor's office issued a statement on Armstrong-Jones's retirement: "His doctors have advised him that the constant travelling involved in the duties of the office is likely to be inimical to his health in the future."